ankitects/anki-betas/src/anki2.1.47.md

 For add-on developers:

-- The Svelte components Anki exports should now work correctly in add-ons.
+- The Svelte components Anki exports should now work correctly in add-ons, provided they exclude svelte when bundling.
 - WithShortcut is now also available.

 ## Release Candidate 1